EndPointCorp/end-point-blog/2021/08/full-text-search-xapian.md

 ### Indexing

-Now, stripped down to the minimum, this is what a typical indexer code looks
+Now, stripped down to the minimum, this is what a typical indexer's code looks like:
-like:

 ```perl
 #!/usr/bin/env perl